Maura Higgins: Modelling and promotions

 Prior to appearing on television, Higgins worked as a grid girl and appeared in numerous modelling campaigns.
 In 2014, she began working for Monster Energy.
-At the end of 2017, as a Monster girl, she travelled to Abu Dhabi for formula 1 finale and in 2018, she went viral with a video of her drifting a car for Monster Energy in Abu Dhabi to inspire women there to drive.
+At the end of 2017, as a Monster girl, she travelled to Abu Dhabi for the Formula 1 finale and in 2018, she went viral with a video of her drifting a car for Monster Energy in Abu Dhabi to inspire women there to drive.
 In 2017, Higgins appeared in the visuals of Liam Payne's hit song "Get Low".
 In 2019, she worked as a ring girl for several professional boxers, including Anthony Joshua.
 In August 2019, she launched her first collection of luxury tan with Bellamianta, which was followed by a second collection in 2021.
 In October 2019, Higgins launched a clothing collection with Boohoo.com and regularly hosted their first ever podcast called "Get the Scoop".
 In November 2019, Higgins launched her first lingerie collection with Ann Summers and has since done several collections.

 In April 2020, Higgins launched a 15-piece shoe and bag collection with EGO shoes, where she did a video shoot in Dubai for a TV-commercial.
 In June 2020, she launched a 34-piece makeup collection with Inglot Cosmetics.
 In September 2020, Higgins collaborated with Just Eat to promote Greggs being delivered via roller skates in the UK.
 In December 2020, Higgins launched her own False eyelashes brand called "False Flutters" exclusively to Primark.
 In November 2021, It was announced that Higgins signed with Elite Model Management in order to further her modelling career.
 In November 2022, Higgins paired up with Kim Kardashian's make-up artist Mario Dedivanovic for a series of videos and reels for Social media promoting his new range of make-up products.
 In January 2025, Higgins became the face of MAC Cosmetics UK and Ireland, fronting their new make-up campaign called "I Only Wear MAC".